Back

 Suicide Facts

-Every day around two people die from suicide in Scotland.
+Every day around two people die by suicide in Scotland.

-Research shows that up to 135 people can be affected in some way by every suicide death.
+Research shows that up to 135 people can be affected in some way by every death by suicide.

 Statistics

-Reportable statistics on suicide come annually from the National Records of Scotland.
-These national statistics have shown us that some groups in the population have higher rates of death by suicide than others.
+Reportable statistics about probable deaths by suicide are published annually by the National Records of Scotland.
+These national reports have shown that some groups in the population have higher rates of death by suicide than others.

 Tayside

-While some groups may be statistically at higher risk than others, suicide can affect all ages, genders, ethnicities, and cultures.
+While some groups may be statistically at higher risk than others, suicide can affect all ages, genders, ethnicities and cultures.
+It is important to take a person-centred approach as suicide is complex, and each person is unique.

 Talking about suicide in open, compassionate ways can create a community where those who are feeling suicidal can feel safe asking for help.